eshnil2000/CarND-Traffic-Sign-Classifier/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the length command to calculate number of samples, .shape to find shape of image & unique to find number of class Labels of the traffic signs data set: image_shape = X_train[0].shape unique, counts = np.unique(y_train, return_counts=True) *Number of training examples = 34799
+##I used the "length" command to calculate number of samples
+##.shape to find shape of image &
+##unique to find number of class Labels of the traffic signs data set:
+image_shape = X_train[0].shape
+unique, counts = np.unique(y_train, return_counts=True)

+*Number of training examples = 34799
 *Number of validation examples = 4410
 *Number of testing examples = 12630